 Discover the Monterey Bay National Marine Sanctuary

 One of just 13 designated National Marine Sanctuaries, the MBNMS stretches for 276 miles along the California coastline, from Marin to Cambria.
-Situated at the heart of the sanctuary, the Monterey Bay is home to one of the world's largest submarine canyons and an ecosystem that is rich in wildlife.
-Wonderful for adults and children alike, the area offers abundant activities including kayaking, diving, beachcombing, tidepooling, and views of marine mammals like otters, sea lions and several species of whales.
+Situated at the heart of the sanctuary, Monterey Bay is home to one of the world's largest submarine canyons and an ecosystem that is rich in wildlife.
+The area offers abundant activities for adults and children, including kayaking, diving, beachcombing, tide pooling, and fascinating views of marine mammals like otters, sea lions and whales.

 Events